rocamocha/defold-annie/readme.md

 ```
 A common utility that you may need to add to the function is Annie's ability to flip one or both of the offsets from your animation data.

-For example, it would be useful if you had an object where you've offset the animation on the X axis, and the object can face either left or right.
-When the object changes the direction it faces, you would need to flip the offsets to keep it aligned to the origin of the parent gameobject by the same factors when mirrored.
+For example, if you had an object where you've offset the animation on the X axis and the object can face either left or right.
+When the object changes the direction it faces, you might need to flip the offsets to keep it aligned to the origin of the parent gameobject by the same factors when mirrored.

 To add this functionality, simply overwrite the `annie.play()` function and add it in after Annie's installation:
 ```lua